Our #1 Recommended Comforter

 Who Should Use Weighted Blankets?

-Weighted blankets cater to a wide range of sleepers, from those in the medical realm to the general public.
+Weighted blankets cater to a wide range of sleepers, from those in the medical area to the general public.
 They can be especially effective for individuals battling anxiety, depression, autism spectrum disorders, insomnia, ADHD, and other disturbances.

 Safety Aspects of Weighted Blankets